RAMKEWAL/ooyala-IMA-SDK-phonegap-wrapper/README.md

   );
 ```

-- For more information, please refer 'ReadMe.pdf'.
+- For more information, please refer 'Reference.pdf'.
 You can find more functions and events which you can listen to there.